jjvanzon/Circular-Language-Spec/spec/execution-flow/introduction-to-execution-flow.md

 ![](images/1.%20Introduction%20to%20Execution%20Flow.004.png)
 ![](images/1.%20Introduction%20to%20Execution%20Flow.005.png)

 You can do this by defining references to the clauses on a higher level.
-This will automatically connect the clauses inside the __If__ symbol to the clauses outside the __If__ symbol.
+This might automatically connect the clauses inside the __If__ symbol to the clauses outside the __If__ symbol.
 A clause inside the __If__ symbol and a clause outside the __If__ symbol are actually both no more than references the same clause.
-So this will create references to the same clause on multiple levels.
+So this might create references to the same clause on multiple levels.
 Following the rules of automatic containment, references to the same thing are tied together with lines.
 The symbol on the highest containment level represents the command itself.
 Putting a reference an a higher level for the sole purpose of elevating the definition of something, up to a level it is not required to be defined in, is called an *esthetic reference*.
 See the articles *Esthetic Reference* and *Automatic Containment* for more about those subjects.

 It is a coincidence, that a diamond was already used, to express a *decision* in some types of control-flow diagrams, that existed before Encircle.
 That might coincidentally make the syntax for calling commands, passing along command references as parameters, work intuitively to express execution flow.